 Speaking of private web browsers, you should use tools that allow you to use the web anonymously.
 For a browser that is great for privacy, try Tor (and learn more about it here).
 If you’re looking for tracking-free web search, use DuckDuckGo (also available as a handy app).
 On a related note, beware of shortened links, and don’t open them unless you’re using a private browser such as Tor.

 Oh, and of course, remember to use a VPN.

 10. Be careful of what you share online

 Finally, remember that you are the one who controls what information you share online.
 If you don’t share it, they can’t get a hold of it.
 In keeping with this idea:

 - Do not give away your real email address for online giveaways or for websites that might engage in suspicious marketing.

-- Do not share any personal data on public/insecure machines and networks.
+- Do not share any personal data on public/unsecure machines and networks.

 - Even if you are on a secure device or network, remember that anything you share online effectively becomes permanent, and can be shared or manipulated without your knowledge.
 A good way to see if this is happening is to Google yourself periodically.

 In sum: stay savvy, stay private, and stay safe.
 Now that you’ve read these top ten tips, where do you stand on ExpressVPN’s internet privacy knowledge scale?